Direct Client->Foreman communication shouldn't be needed (and moved to the Proxy)

 Client communications directed to Foreman should me moved to proxy (in this case, the one running on the master) so you only need port 8140(puppetmaster) + 8443 (foreman-proxy) open.

 The proxy doesn’t really need to simply forward the request (although this is also a valid initial solution).
 It could have some intelligence to validate them or serve the unattended itself (pre fetching template information or something like it)…

-Updated by Marcello de Sousa over 1 year ago
+#2 Updated by Marcello de Sousa about 2 years ago